Assistant Secretary of Defense for Manpower, Reserve Affairs visits APS-2 sites in Benelux

 |0

-This work, Assistant Secretary of Defense for Manpower, Reserve Affairs visits APS-2 sites in Benelux [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Assistant Secretary of Defense for Manpower, Reserve Affairs visits APS-2 sites in Benelux, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Assistant Secretary of Defense for Manpower, Reserve Affairs visits APS-2 sites in Benelux